On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Method

 \section{Method}

 Our goal is to train a deep neural network to estimate 3D human poses from single images using as little labeled data as possible.
-To this end we acquire multiple views of our subjects and train a 2D pose estimator to detect joint locations consistently across views.
+To this end, we acquire multiple views of our subjects and train a 2D pose estimator to detect joint locations consistently across views.
 This {\it detection network} is complemented by a {\it lifting network} that infers 3D poses from 2D ones.
-During training, we check for consistency across views of unlabeled images by triangulating the 2D detections and re-projecting the results into the images and use the weighted triangulated 3D points to train the lifting network.
+During training, we check for consistency across views of the unlabeled images by triangulating the 2D detections, then we re-project the results into the images and use the triangulated 3D points to train the lifting network.

 Both networks are trained in a semi-supervised way on our target dataset, that is, we assume that the ground-truth 2D and 3D poses are known only for a small subset of the entire dataset.
-To train the detection network, in addition to a small set of 2D labels, we use a robust differentiable triangulation layer that takes as input the predicted 2D poses for unlabeled images in individual views and produces the 3D estimates.
-They are used as pseudo labels to check for consistency of the 2D pose estimates and to train both the detection and the lifting networks.
-The complete pipeline is depicted by Fig.~\ref{fig:arch} and is end-to-end trainable.
+To train the detection network, in addition to a small set of 2D labels, we use a robust differentiable triangulation layer that takes as input the predicted 2D poses for the unlabeled images in individual views and produces the 3D estimates.
+These are used as pseudo labels to check for consistency of the 2D pose estimates and to train both the detection and the lifting networks.
+The complete pipeline is depicted by Figure~\ref{fig:arch} and is end-to-end trainable.
 Making the triangulation process robust to mis-detections in some of the views is a key component of our approach because some joints are not visible in some views, especially in crowded scenes.